ishikawa-group/vasp_how_to/english/energy_molecule.md

 ## Ovito
 * Ovito visualization software is sometimes useful because it has many functionalities (that VESTA doen't have): https://www.ovito.org/

-# Continuing runs
-* There are three important output files: CHGCAR, CONTCAR, and WAVECAR.
-They are files of the calculated charge densities, the final atomic postions, and the filan wave functions (in a bynary format).
-* A continuous run can be started with the use of these output files.

 ## Exercise
 1. For CO molecule, change the position of the second atom (O atom, `0.0 0.0 1.1` in the above example) to 0.9, 1.0, 1.2, and 1.3 and see the change in the energy.
 Plot the energy using Excel (or any), and draw the curve.
 Confirm that the energy minimum is close to the experimental value of C-O distance in CO (1.12 Angstrom).
 2. Try to calculate N2 molecule instead of CO.